uukuguy/speechless/speechless/nlp/README_REFACTORED.md

 # Refactored Text Classification Script

-This directory contains a refactored version of the text classification script that allows for separate execution of training, evaluation, and prediction tasks.
+This directory contains a refactored version of the text classification script that allows for separate execution of training, evaluation, and prediction tasks, as well as an ensemble prediction script for combining results from multiple models.

 ## Files

 - `run_classification.py`: The original script that combines training, evaluation, and prediction.
 - `run_classification_refactored.py`: The refactored script that separates the tasks.
 - `run_tasks.sh`: A shell script demonstrating how to use the refactored script.
+- `ensemble_predictions.py`: A script for combining predictions from multiple models.
+- `run_ensemble.sh`: A shell script demonstrating how to use the ensemble prediction script.

 ## Key Improvements